ekuester/pyGTK-XML-data-from-GPS-Track-TreeView-with-ListStore/README.md

 chmod +x ./pyXMLGPX-parser.py
 ./pyXMLGPX-parser.py
 ```
-In the moment exists no localization (on the TO-DO-list).
+In the moment exists only a german localization.
 To generate packages, use

 ```
 # generate a source package